secretstartups/handbook/tools-and-tips/other-apps/index.html.md

 ### GitHub Copilot

 GitHub released [Copilot](https://copilot.github.com), an AI-powered tool for in-situ suggestions within VSCode, in 2021.
 It’s an interesting and exciting tool.
 However at this time it does not guarantee that the code being suggested is strictly sourced from codebases governed by [an open source license compatible with our own project](https://gitlab.com/gitlab-org/gitlab-foss/-/blob/master/LICENSE) which could lead to license conflicts.
-As such we recommend refraining from its use while contributing to our codebase until it can reasonably make such guarantees.
+Until the licensing of the suggestions is established, please don't use Copilot.

 ## Video calling